-- Determine the properties of cement. - Find out the properties of aggregates and admixtures. - Understand the IS mix design and quality control of concrete. - Determine the properties of fresh and hardened concrete. - Apply the suitable special concretes. - Ensure the strength characteristics of the given concrete materials.
+- Determine the properties of cement. - Find out the properties of aggregates and admixtures. - Understand the IS mix design and quality control of concrete. - Determine the properties of fresh and hardened concrete. - Acquire knowledge about the application of special concretes. - Ensure the strength characteristics of the given concrete materials.